Myndex/SAPC-APCA/JS/ReadMe.md

 5. Add support for opacity calculation

 ## INPUT FORMS
-The input forms are based in part on Stoyan Stefanov's RGBColor.js which you can see here: http://www.phpied.com/rgb-color-parser-in-javascript/
+The text input forms are based partly on Stoyan Stefanov's RGBColor.js which you can see here: http://www.phpied.com/rgb-color-parser-in-javascript/
 This object was chosen as it handles direct input of 3 digit or 6 digit Hex, sRGB int values, or HTML color names.

-For SAPC we adding in functionality including returning sRGB values as decimal 0.0 to 1.0, different flavors of hex, "cleaned" input for user covienience, adding in methods to return Y, as well as various other linearized values.
-In the HTML form, we've added sliders/pickers with dynamic feedback (if supported by the browser/system).
+For SAPC we added functionality including returning sRGB values as decimal 0.0 to 1.0, different flavors of hex, "cleaned" input for user convenience, added methods to linearize sRGB and return Y, as well as various other linearized values.

+On the HTML page the input forms use local page JS functions for dynamic auto update, and we've added HTML5 sliders/pickers — some browsers such as Safari support dynamic updates using these.
+YMMV.

 ### PLANNED:
 #### Adds for the input object: